 Chevron is a classic parquet pattern that is becoming increasingly popular in many regions.
 It can come in many sizes as well as angles, which can create confusion among vendors and contractors as to the proper size to specify and where the measurement is derived.
 It's important to understand how to get a proper specification from the designer in order to get what you expect from your vendor.

 The most accepted way to specify the length of chevron is to measure the length of one side of the board.
-I describe it as measuring from the long point to the short point on the same side of the board, as you see in the illustration on the next page.
+I describe it as measuring from the long point to the short point on the same side of the board, as you see in the illustration here.
 (Note that for chevron, unlike herringbone, there's no rule about the length needing to be a multiple of the width—the points of chevron line up no matter what.)

 Then you need to specify the degree of the end cut on the piece.
 The most common angle is 45 degrees, but chevron is also often installed with a 22.5-degree, 30-degree or 60-degree cut.
 When we refer to the end cut angle, that is the angle you would think of if you were cutting the board yourself using a standard chop saw or angle gauge.
 The actual angle subtracted from 90 degrees is the specified angle and the angle you would set your chop saw or miter gauge to in order to cut the pieces.